lovnishverma/NIELIT-StudentHub-2026/paper.md

 This $O(N)$ operation ensures that a new project with high engagement ranks higher than a year-old project with accumulated engagement, fostering a "Freshness First" ecosystem.

 ### Server-Side Pagination and Slicing
 Google Apps Script imposes a strict 6-minute execution limit [@Google:2025].
-To prevent timeout errors as the dataset grows, `StudentHub` implements strict Server-Side Pagination.
+To prevent timeout errors as the dataset grows, `NIELIT StudentHub` implements strict Server-Side Pagination.
 The API accepts `page` and `limit` parameters.
 The optimization `projects.slice(startIndex, endIndex)` is performed *after* filtering but *before* JSON serialization.
 This reduces the payload size by approximately 95% compared to fetching the full dataset, ensuring response times remain under 1.5 seconds even as the database grows.

 ### Self-Healing Cryptographic Migration
 The system implements an "Opportunistic Security Upgrade" protocol to manage technical debt.
 It handles the transition from legacy hash formats to modern security standards without forcing a global password reset.
 During login, the system checks if the stored hash matches the legacy format.
 If verified, it automatically generates a salt, re-hashes the password using SHA-256, and updates the database record silently.